intuition-dev/intuDocs/meta-website/landing/cms/text.md

-# MetaBake versus WordPress and other CMS
+# MetaBake&trade; versus WordPress and other CMS

 WordPress has the largest chunk of WWW - and it is ~15 years old.
 In dog-years, that is a lot.
 One issue a while back my team had with WP(Wordpress) is that some pages on some browsers did not render CSS properly.